LeivoSepp/Lesson-LightSensor-TSL2561/README.md

             }
 ````

-Final code look like this.
+Final code looks like this.
 If you run it, you do not see anything, because it just reads the data, but it doesnt show it anywhere.
-You need to integrate this project with my other example, where I am teaching how to send this data into Azure.
+You need to integrate this project with my other example, where I teach how to send this data into Azure.

 ````C#
 using Windows.ApplicationModel.Background;